 Blender Eggnog

 Eggnog has been around for hundreds of years, and it is debatable as to when it became a symbol of the holidays.
 But, here we are, and when I mention eggnog, either people love it or hate it!
 If you buy it from the store, it seems to be made mostly of milk and not many eggs.
-However, Blender Eggnog uses four large eggs in the recipe!
-Don’t worry about using raw eggs in this.
-As I mentioned, using KitchenAid’s high powered blender actually blends the eggs with such power that they heat up enough to be considered cooked.
+However, Blender Eggnog uses four large eggs in the recipe!ย A high-powered blender blends the eggs with such power that they heat up a bit.
+Have some around for making Rumchata Eggnog, Mini Eggnog Cheesecakes, and Eggnog Fudge!

 How to Make Blender Eggnog